Rumor has it that Apple is planning to release the so-called AirPods Studio this fall. Now a leaker has spoken out and brought the U1 chip into play.

 When will AirTags and AirPods Studio be released?

-The idea that AirTags are an important part of a larger U1 network for "connecting" different devices, with privacy as a priority, explains the difference between AirTags and other item trackers.
+The idea that AirTags are an important part of a larger U1 network for "connecting" various devices, with privacy at the forefront, explains the difference between AirTags and other item trackers.
 It also now becomes clear why Apple waited so long to unveil them.
-Both the AirTags and AirPods Studio are expected to be unveiled later this year.
-Sources currently believe that Apple will unveil AirTags together with the iPhone 12 in October.
-This is expected to be the case as part of another online event.
-It is not known whether the AirPods Studio will also be unveiled at this event.
+Both AirTags and AirPods Studio are expected to be introduced later this year.
+Sources currently believe that Apple will unveil AirTags alongside the iPhone 12 in October.
+This will take place as part of another online event.
+Whether the AirPods Studio will also be unveiled at that event remains unknown.
 (Photo by pixbold / Bigstockphoto)